 Rather exhausted after nearly 18h of travel, we quickly checked into Dar Hannan, found the strength to go for a quick dinner outside and got to bed for a well reserved rest.

 The next day and a half was dedicated to exploring Chefchaouen, shopping and eating our first tagines!
-You can find the complete guide of my 2 days in Chefchaouen here.
+For more on Chefchaouen, check my complete guide.

 MOROCCO ROAD TRIP – DAY 4 : FEZ